 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so crews finish and demobilize without a second haul-out holding them up.
+The 30-yard bin handles larger tear-offs when a second haul-out would stall crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service—keeping loads sorted ensures proper processing.
-Pure asphalt tear-offs remain on our standard roofing line for more efficient site cleanup.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general C&D debris service—this ensures the load is sorted properly.
+Pure asphalt tear-offs, however, run on our standard residential roofing service line.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition